juanpc2018/PowerMac-G5-Links/README.md

 https://repo.voidlinux-ppc.org/live/current/ </br>
 Hardware support </br>

-Most Linux distributions for PPC support only 64-bit little.endian (LE) hardware. </br>
+Most 64-Bit Linux distributions for PPC support only little.endian (LE) hardware. </br>
 Void-ppc aims to change that to work on a wide variety of hardware. </br>
-The little.endian (LE) builds require POWER8 or newer, but the big.endian (BE) starts with 970/G5 (64-bit, AltiVec is required), </br>
+little.endian (LE) require POWER8 or newer, but big.endian (BE) starts with 970/G5 (64-bit, AltiVec required) </br>
-Void-PPC 32-bit builds are completely generic. </br>
+Void-PPC 32-bit are completely generic. </br>
 C library support: </br>
 Big.Endian (BE) variants are provided with glibc. </br>
 little.endian (LE) versions come in both glibc and musl. </br>
-Void-ppc uses a variant of the modern ELFv2 ABI (loosened not to impose the POWER8/VSX requirements) on 64-bit glibc, as the only distribution known to do so. </br>
+Void-ppc uses a variant of the modern ELFv2 ABI (loosened not to impose POWER8/VSX requirements) on 64-bit glibc, as the only distribution known to do so. </br>
 ppc64le requirements: </br>
 POWER8 CPU or equivalent (POWER ISA 2.07, with little.endian (LE) AltiVec/VSX support; e6500 is not supported) </br>
 OpenFirmware (SLOF) and OpenPOWER based systems are tested </br>